donejs/donejs/tutorials/playermx.md

             this.element.text("play").removeClass('stop')
           },

-Templated events allow listening to events on any object, not just DOM events.
-In this case, we'll listen to any clicks within 'Play' and in turn toggle the play/pause events respectively.
+We'll listen to clicks within the parent element and call the play/pause methods, depending on current state.
 The separation of the click handler and the play/pause handlers is for extensibility.
 We may have multiple widgets that control the playback of our video and each widget should be able to respond accordingly.

           click : function() {
             if( this.options.video.video.paused ) {